 As you plan your packing activities, think “outside the living space” to include the contents of your garage, workshop, and garden shed.
-If you expect to use your tools and garden implements in your new place, you’ll want to carefully pack the items prior to placing them in the moving van.
+If you expect to use your tools and garden implements in your new place, you’ll want to carefully pack your garage items prior to placing them in the moving van.

-Before heading out to your garage or shed, assemble the items necessary to pack and organize your stuff.
+Before heading out to pack your garage or shed, assemble the items necessary to pack and organize your stuff.
 Of course, you’ll have secure packing tape, foam or other filler, brown packing paper, and specialty boxes.

 The following extra items make packing your tools easier: